p-harting/pomodle/README.md

 -  **Providing a Fun Incentive:** The item shop feature adds a fun layer of reward and accomplishment, giving users a sense of achievement as they complete tasks and unlock new items.

 ### Target Audience:
-The target audience for the Local Bar website comprises:
+The target audience for the Pomodle website comprises:
 -  **Students and Academics:** Individuals seeking to optimize their study habits, manage assignments, and stay focused during long study sessions.
 -  **Professionals and Entrepreneurs:** Busy individuals looking to enhance their productivity, prioritize tasks, and stay motivated in fast-paced work environments.
 -  **Creative Minds and Hobbyists:** Artists, writers, and creatives who need a tool to help them stay engaged and inspired during long periods of focused work.